Battle of Tsushima: Wireless telegraphy

 The Japanese therefore decided to create their own radio sets by setting up a wireless research committee under Professor Kimura Shunkichi, (Note: (1866–1938) Graduated from Tokyo University, Physics Dept.; studied at Lawrence Scientific School (Harvard) and Sheffield Scientific School (Yale) from 1893 to 1896. :ja:木村駿吉) which eventually produced an acceptable system.
 In 1901, having attained radio transmissions of up to 60 mi with the Type 34 (34th year of Meiji = 1901) set, the Navy formally adopted wireless telegraphy.
 Two years later, a laboratory, a factory, and the wireless telegraphy curriculum were set up at Imperial Japanese Navy Mines Training School in Yokosuka to produce the Type 36 (1903) wireless sets, (Note: See a picture of faithful replica set onboard battleship Mikasa in Yokosuka.
 Mikasa Preservation Committee.
-"Type 36 wireless set registered as Essential Historical Material for Science and Technology in 2008") and these were quickly installed on every major warship in the Combined Fleet by the time the war started.
+"Type 36 wireless set registered as Essential Historical Material for Science and Technology in 2008") and these were quickly installed on every battleship and cruiser (including auxiliary cruisers) in the Combined Fleet by the time the war started.
+In January 1905, destroyers started receiving Type 36, but this program was not yet completed at this battle.

+Alexander Stepanovich Popov, a professor at the Imperial Russian Navy Mines School in Kronstadt, had built and demonstrated a wireless telegraphy set in 1897.
+He collaborated with Frenchman Eugène Adrien Ducretet, who had succeeded in 4 km radio transmission demonstration between the Eiffel Tower and the Panthéon on 5 November 1898, to manufacture wireless telegraphy sets, called "Popov-Ducretet system" between 1899 and 1904, purchased by the Russian Navy to be installed to the ships in the (First) Pacific Fleet.
+This radiotelegraph set was further improved into "System Slaby-Arco" (Note: See Adolf Slaby and Georg von Arco, who were the engineers at Telefunken.) manufactured by the Russian factory of German Telefunken located at Kronstadt, and were installed to major ships in the Second Pacific Fleet.